avabs/avabs.github.io/AZ-204/IAM_Services.md

 	- Federation
 		- Collection of the domain with an established trust.
 		- Ensures that all user authenication happens on the on-prem.
+	- Health Monitoring - Robust monitoring and central location for both cloud and on-prem
+	- Synchronization - Ensuring that on-prem and cloud data matches

 ### SSO
 	- SSO methods